pallets/flask/docs/errorhandling.rst

 ============================

-For production applications, configure your application with logging and notifications as described in :ref:`application-errors`.
+For production applications, configure your application with logging and notifications as described in :doc:`/logging`.
 This section provides pointers when debugging deployment configuration and digging deeper with a full-featured Python debugger.